RooyyDoe/browser-technologies-2021/README.md

 <details>
   <summary>Cookies</summary>

   I am making no use of `cookies` in my application, but `cookies` work together with `localStorage`.
 When you turn off `cookies`, `localStorage` will also be turned off and the client-side of my application will not work, but as back-up we have the server-side.
-So the core functionality will always work.
+So the core functionalities will always work.

 </details>